reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 #### **Virtual Machines**:

-- 1 *Windows Server 2022 Datacenter* Virtual machines, virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.
+- 1 *Windows Server 2022 Datacenter* Virtual machines.
+As part of the automation, resources linked to virtual machines, including virtual networks, network security groups, managed disks, network interface cards, and IP addresses, are deployed.

   These virtual machines are tailored and configured to the sandbox's specifications.
 Files, applications, packages, and OS configurations are all pre-configured.
 It is recommended that you use the same virtual machine throughout the lab for the best experience.